 How Are Your QROPS Withdrawals Taxed in Switzerland?

-For retirees who remain in Switzerland, withdrawals beyond this amount are subject to Swiss income tax, which consists of:
+For retirees who remain in Switzerland, withdrawals are subject to Swiss lump-sum taxation, which consists of:

-• Cantonal and communal tax rates: These vary significantly depending on the canton of residence.
-When combined with federal tax, the total personal income tax (PIT) ranges from 22.1% to 45.5%.
+- Cantonal and communal tax rates: These vary significantly depending on the canton of residence.
+When combined with federal tax, the effective lump-sum rates remain preferential but still vary widely by canton.

-Switzerland’s tax system operates on a progressive basis, similar to the UK’s marginal income tax structure, where tax rates increase with income levels.
+Switzerland’s tax system operates on a progressive basis, similar to the UK’s marginal income tax structure, where tax rates increase with income levels, although lump sums are calculated on special progressive scales rather than ordinary income brackets.

 Tax-Efficient Planning for Swiss QROPS Holders

 Given the variability in cantonal tax rates, retirees may opt to reside in a lower-tax canton to minimise their overall tax liability.
-For example, canton Zug has one of the lowest combined tax rates at 22.2%, making it a preferred location for tax-efficient retirement planning.
+For example, canton Zug applies some of the lowest preferential lump-sum tax rates, making it a preferred location for tax-efficient retirement planning.

 Which QROPS Plans Does Switzerland Offer?